-We involved our internal specialist in evaluating the methodologies and the assumptions used.
+We involved our internal specialist in evaluating the methodologies and the assumptions used in the impairment testing of these investments.
 These assumptions include future production levels and costs, as well as external inputs such as oil prices and discount rate.
 We compared the key assumptions used such as future production levels against oil reserves and costs against historical data.
 We tested the parameters used in the determination of the oil prices and discount rate against market data.
-We also reviewed the Group's disclosures about those assumptions to which the outcome of the impairment test is most sensitive, specifically those that have the most significant effect in the determination of the recoverable amounts of these assets.
+We also reviewed the Group's disclosures about those assumptions to which the outcome of the impairment test is most sensitive, specifically those that have the most significant effect in the determination of the recoverable amounts of these investments.